cal-itp/benefits/docs/getting-started/development.md

 Add breakpoints in the code and browse the local site to trigger a pause.
 Press `F5` to continue execution from the breakpoint.

-### Test verification server

-The [test eligibility verification server](./test-verification-server.md) is also running on `http://localhost` at another port dynamically assigned by Docker (see the linked page for more details).
-Since VS Code can only attach to a single Dev Container, the server is not shown in the VS Code `PORTS` tab.

-The server endpoint is accessible from within the Dev Container at its Compose service address: `http://server:5000`.

 ### Exiting dev containers

 To close out of the container and re-open the directory locally in Visual Studio Code: